asama-w/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Analysis of Kickstarter data to uncover trends (Challenge1)
+Challenge1